calimero-project/calimero-server/README.md

 	- `name="knx-server"`: Attribute to specify the internal name of the server (mainly for logging, naming, debugging purposes)
 	- `friendlyName="My KNXnet/IP Server"`: Attribute to specify a custom name (max.
 30 characters).
 Will be displayed in e.g. ETS-tool.
+	- `appData="/path/to/app/dir"` (optional): base directory to load/save server application data, by default this is the empty path.
+The path might start with _~_, expanded to the Java system property _"user.home"_.
+The server's interface object server data is stored in this directory.
+The `<serviceContainer>` attributes `keyfile` and `keyring` are resolved against this directory if they contain a relative path.

 * `<discovery listenNetIf="all" outgoingNetIf="all" activate="true"/>` (optional attributes): the network interfaces to listen for KNXnet/IP discovery requests, as well as the network interfaces to answer requests, e.g., `"all"`, `"any"`, or `"lo,eth0,eth1"`.
 The attribute `activate` allows to disable KNXnet/IP discovery & self-description.
 If disabled, any received discovery or descriptions request will be ignored.